carolynemilgo/pigdice/README.md

 Output: new count is 0
 # Developed using
 The game of pig dice is developed using HTML, CSS and Javascript
+# Link
+The game is accesible on github through this link